|AT A GLANCE||PRICING||HEADLINE|

 If you sleep alone or with a partner that’s much lighter than you are, you should consider rotating the mattress fairly frequently, or the bed will break in unevenly.
 You will simple apply more pressure and stress to the bed than your lighter counterpart.
 In this case, it’s advisable that you rotate the bed or switch sides every few months.
 This applies to all beds, even if they say that they don’t need to be rotated.

-If your partner and you are both heavy, you should be even more diligent with looking for a supportive, durable mattress, but I think I’ve already belabored that point enough.
+If your partner and you are both overweight, you should be even more diligent with looking for a supportive, durable mattress, but I think I’ve already belabored that point enough.
 Instead, we should talk about edge support and motion transfer.
 Edge support is how well the mattress keeps its shape along the perimeter.
 If it compresses excessively you will probably get a roll-off sensation that’s annoying and uncomfortable.
 You tend to get poorer edge support on all-foam beds than on coil mattresses, but that’s not always true.
 You can have all-foam beds with great edge support and also coil beds with terrible edge support.
 We make a point to discuss edge support in all of our reviews.

 Motion transfer is often overlooked, as well.
 It refers to how well the mattress deadens motion.
 If you (or your partner) are active in your sleep, you’ll want to seek out a bed that’s at least decent at limiting motion transfer.
 Fortunately, most mattress brands are well aware of motion transfer and have taken plenty of steps to ensure that their bed doesn’t transfer much motion.
 Innersprings tend to be the worst here, but pocketed coils really aren’t that bad.
 All-foam generally is the best for motion isolation.